What is SLA?

 The bottom-up SLA printers place the light source under the resin tank (see figure above) and the part is built facing upside down.
 The tank has a transparent bottom with a silicone coating that allows the light of the laser to pass through but stops the cured resin from sticking to it.
 After every layer, the cured resin is detached from the bottom of the tank, as the build platform moves upwards.
 This is called the peeling step.

 The bottom-up orientation is mainly used in desktop printers, like Formlabs, while the top-down is generally used in industrial SLA systems.
 Bottom-up SLA printers are easier to manufacture and operate, but their build size is limited, as the forces applied to the part during the peeling step might cause the print to fail.
-On the other hand, top-down printers can scale up to very large build sizes without big loss in accuracy.
-The advances capabilities of these systems come at a higher costs.
+On the other hand, top-down printers can scale up to very large build sizes without a big loss in accuracy.
+The advanced capabilities of these systems come at higher costs.

 The following table summarises the key characteristics and differences of the two orientations: